Weng Amper, Program Director

 Having grown up in a tribe in the rural Philippines, Jelon’s heart for indigenous people was formed early on.
-In his early 20’s and without formal training, Jelon made the decision to live among the Badjao where he learned the language and befriended the tribal clan leaders.
+In his early 20’s, Jelon made the decision to live among the Badjao where he learned the language and befriended the tribal clan leaders.
 He is a respected leader and mentor to many in the tribe and over the years he has worked as a government liaison, often mediating issues between the tribe and the local authorities.

 He has advocated for educational opportunity and worked to raise funds for the first three Badjao youth to attend college.